Will I be forced to leave Canada if I leave my abusive partner?

 A lawyer can give legal advice.
 Legal advice means that a lawyer can explain what the law says and how it applies to your specific legal problem.

-If you have experienced family violence and need immediate legal help, you might be able to get 2 hours of free advice from a lawyer.
+If you have experienced and need immediate legal help, you might be able to get 2 hours of free advice from a lawyer.
 If you need advice from a family lawyer and an immigration lawyer, you can ask to get advice from both.
 You can call Legal Aid Ontario toll-free at 1-800-668-8258 to find out more.

 If you have experienced sexual abuse and live in Toronto, Ottawa, or Thunder Bay, you might be able to get 4 hours of free advice from a lawyer.
 You have to complete a voucher request form.
 Or you can call the Independent Legal Advice for Sexual Assault Survivors Pilot Program at 1-855-226-3904 to find out more.